Wingellina, Western Australia

 Wingellina or Irrunytju Community is a small Indigenous Australian community in Western Australia located about 1700 km north east of Perth near the Western Australian-South Australian border in the Goldfields–Esperance region of Western Australia.
+The local language of Wingellina is Pitjantjatjara.

 Surrounded by large granite hills with mulga and mallee country, the community maintains many traditional activities such as hunting and gathering bush tucker as well as making many carved wooden artefacts.